hareball/sort-test/README.md

 # sort-test
-Just a test benchmarking tool
+Just a test benchmarking tool.
+Useful to test performance of different sort types against the same dataset.

 Compiling:
 extract to a directory, type make